rhymeswithvocal/digital-garden/_notes/lessons-on-this-site.md

 - Trying to remember and stick to a personal style guide re:headings, capitalization, etc. is difficult, so it'll probably be easier long-term to just go with whatever feels right, and over time there will probably be some consistency/consensus

 - The most joyous part of publishing this blog has to be watching the map on the homepage reconfigure itself, which is great because it incentivizes creating notes that are related to many others, and creating copious links

+- I!
+Need!
+To!
+Save!
+More!
+Links!
+I keep losing awesome blog content from other folks' gardens because I think "oh that's neat I'm sure I'll find it again" and then I absolutely do not.
+It's lost forever.
+Major bummer.
+I think the solution is to be willing to have more notes that are basically **only** a collection of links.
+I can circle back to them later and add my own thoughts.